backstitch/api/source/includes/_v2_endpoints.md

 ```

-This endpoint allows you to post a custom result to a custom source.
-This result will appear in all topics that the custom source has been added to.
+This endpoint allows you to post to custom sources.
+These posts will appear in all topics that the custom source has been added to.

 ### HTTP Request